prajitdas/AndroidAnalytics/README.md

 	+ Usage: python extractApkFromMobile.py

 ##Step five: Decompile apks and extract permissions
+* We have two ways to do this now.
+The first is to call getPermissions.py and the second is as follows.
 * installApkTool.py: This module is a pre-requisite for apkDecompile.py module's execution.
 It carries out the setup for ApkTool.
 	+ Usage: python installApkTool.py